splunk/TA-jira-cloud-add-on-for-splunk/README.md

 > The **JIRA Cloud Audit Logs Add-On for Splunk** uses the _Jira REST API_ to fetch audit records from Jira and ingest them into Splunk.

 ## Getting Started
-This is a TA to pull in data from Jira REST API.
+This is a Add-on to pull in data from Jira REST API.
 The [Audit records](https://developer.atlassian.com/cloud/jira/platform/rest/v3/#api-group-Audit-records) endpoint is being hit to fetch data for the audit records.

 ### Getting Jira API Token